SteLitY/Customer-Line-Up-CLup-/README.md

 client to take a photo of themselves with a mask on and use machine learning to see if group has mask on)
 * Reservation (line)
-	* Button to make and cancel reservations.
+	* Button to go on the line and leave it.
 	* Time limit to come.
 If the client doesn’t arrive when it’s their turn.
 Send an alert to the client telling them they have ___ minutes to come.
 After ___ minutes, take the client off queue, increment tardiness_ by 1.